 Goodbye, photo studios.
-Hello, Colormass virtual photoshoots
+Hello, colormass virtual photoshoots

 Index is a clean, colorful app for organizing your ideas and digital content

-Ikea is a leader among those that have pushed the limits when it comes to using digital imaging to take product marketing to the next level.
-When you look at an Ikea catalog or its website, you might think you are looking at rooms full of Swedish sofas, coffee tables and stylish lamps, but you’re actually looking at highly realistic, but digitally manipulated 3D facsimiles — the same facsimilies that are now being used to build the next generation of retail: AR apps that let you select and place pieces in your own rooms to help figure out what to buy.
+IKEA is a leader among those that have pushed the limits when it comes to using digital imaging to take product marketing to the next level.
+When you look at an IKEA catalog or its website, you might think you are looking at rooms full of Swedish sofas, coffee tables and stylish lamps, but you’re actually looking at highly realistic, but digitally manipulated 3D facsimiles — the same facsimiles that are now being used to build the next generation of retail: AR apps that let you select and place pieces in your own rooms to help figure out what to buy.

-All this is pretty cool, but also potentially frustrating if you are a manufacturer, retailer or anyone else who is manufacturing or selling a tangible product: not everyone has the resources of an Ikea to create digital inventory like this.
+All this is pretty cool, but also potentially frustrating if you are a manufacturer, retailer or anyone else who is manufacturing or selling a tangible product: not everyone has the resources of an IKEA to create digital inventory like this.
 Until now.

-Berlin-based colormass, one of the startups presenting today at TechCrunch Disrupt as part of the Battlefield, has developed a platform that lets you recreate an Ikea-style experience for your own merchandise.
+Berlin-based colormass, one of the startups presenting today at TechCrunch Disrupt as part of the Battlefield, has developed a platform that lets you recreate an IKEA-style experience for your own merchandise.

-A furniture company (or another business in the area of manufacturing) supplies its own production files, which are already created as part of a company’s manufacturing process; and it also supplies information regarding textures, colours and other variables related to the pieces.
+A furniture company (or another business in the area of manufacturing) supplies its own production files, which are already created as part of a company’s manufacturing process; and it also supplies information regarding textures, colors and other variables related to the pieces.
 Then colormass uses computer vision algorithms to convert these images into lifelike, but fabricated, 3D files that can be altered with different textures and colors and subsequently embedded in different (equally virtual, not real) scenes, like this:

 and this:

-The resulting service is a fraction of what it would cost for a business either to create a system like the one used by, say, Ikea, or to build the various physical products and settings to shoot them in the more traditional way.
+The resulting service is a fraction of what it would cost for a business either to create a system like the one used by, say, IKEA, or to build the various physical products and settings to shoot them in the more traditional way.

-“Companies like Ikea use very sophisticated software to do this,” said Balint Barli, who co-founded colormass with Tas Solti and Benjamin Foldi.
+“Companies like IKEA use very sophisticated software to do this,” said Balint Barli, who co-founded colormass with Tas Solti and Benjamin Foldi.
 “We want to enable everyone to be able to do this without knowing anything about 3D.
-If you want to do what Ikea does, you used to need specialized hardware, expensive software, and a lot of experience and training in 3D to be able to do it.
+If you want to do what IKEA does, you used to need specialized hardware, expensive software and a lot of experience and training in 3D to be able to do it.
 Now you don’t.”

 A lot of the computer vision developments that we’ve seen hit the market of late have been squarely focused on consumer apps: filters that give us faces like cute animals, or a new color of hair, or help place us into the thick of the action in video games.

 Video games and consumer apps, in fact, were where colormass’s founders first got their start.
-Barli and Solti’s early work was in the area of 3d reconstruction technology, essentially recreating people’s faces so that they could be used in videogames and in other applications, like hair coloring.
+Barli and Solti’s early work was in the area of 3D reconstruction technology, essentially recreating people’s faces so they could be used in video games and in other applications, like hair coloring.

-That market is both crowded and in a sense becoming more commoditized, though, so they began to think of other places where the same computer vision technology could be applied.
+That market is both crowded and, in a sense, becoming more commoditized, though, so they began to think of other places where the same computer vision technology could be applied.

 The pair then teamed up with Foldi, whose experience was specifically in 3D imaging.
-“We quickly realised that the tech could go into a different direction, essentially in helping to make better and less expensive, but still high quality, marketing images and product design,” Barli said.
+“We quickly realized that the tech could go into a different direction, essentially in helping to make better and less expensive, but still high quality, marketing images and product design,” Barli said.

 Barli said that colormass started working with furniture manufacturers in 2016, with current customers usually of the medium-sized variety with $100 million or more in revenue.